cure53/H5SC/README.md

  * https://html5sec.org/test.xxe
  * https://html5sec.org/test.zip

-Pull requests welcome, we store the files in the `/attachments` subfolder.
+Pull requests welcome, we store the files in the `/attachments` sub-folder.

 ## Hidden Features

 The H5SC currently has two hidden features

- * An RSS mode to test feed readers: https://html5sec.org/
+ * An RSS mode to test feed readers: https://html5sec.org/rss
- * A JavaScript function to retrun all vectors as string, isolated and numbered: Go here and execute `vectors()`
+ * A JavaScript function to return all vectors as string, isolated and numbered: Go here and execute `vectors()`